“Intellectually curious engineers never stop learning.”

 - Initiative – Engineers must be able to apply their knowledge to new tasks in every project and must keep up with new technology.

 - Interpersonal skills – Engineers must be able to work with others to make sure their plans are implemented correctly.

 - Speaking skills – Engineers work closely with other engineers and technicians.
 They must be able to explain their designs and reasoning clearly.
 They may need to explain complex issues to customers who have little or no technical expertise.

 - Writing skills – Engineers may need to develop technical publications, project proposals and design method documents.

 Hopefully this information has given you more answers than created questions.
 Either way, if you are passionate about engineering and would like to learn more, reach out to us.

 About the author

 Linda Kronoff joined Hallam-ICS in 1992 less than a year after moving to Vermont on a post-college whim.
-Clearly something resonated with the company and the state since she is still here having transitioned from Admin Assistant to Office Manager and now to Human Resources.
+Clearly something resonated with the company and the state since she is still here having transitioned from Admin Assistant to Office Manager, Human Resources and now Director of People and Culture.
 Life and work have not been dull since and as long she can have that cup of coffee in the morning, she is up for the challenge.